Cover image of Familiar Chat by Ryan Tippett – Near Carnarvon, Northern Cape – BirdPix No. 253536

 The Familiar Chat is a small and drab species.
 The sexes are alike.

 The overall colour is greyish-brown and buff.
-The ear coverts are rufous-brown.
 The most distinguishing characteristic is the rufous-orange rump and tail.
 The centre and tip of the tail is blackish-brown, forming an upside down ‘T’.
 This is diagnostic and most easily observed in flight.
-The bill, legs and feet are black.
+The ear coverts are rufous-brown and the bill, legs and feet are black.

 Juveniles have upper parts spotted buff, while the underparts show dark feather tips, giving a scaled appearance.